-In conjunction with the Merger, these liabilities were recorded at fair value and the underlying contracts are considered to be new contracts, for measurement and reporting purposes as of the acquisition date.
+In conjunction with the Merger, these liabilities were recorded at fair value and the underlying contracts are considered to be new contracts for measurement and reporting purposes as of the acquisition date.
 Estimating the fair value of these liabilities requires the use of current assumptions relative to future investment yields, mortality, persistency, and other assumptions based on the Company's historical experience, modified as necessary to reflect anticipated trends.
 The Company's assumptions and estimates require significant judgment and, therefore, are inherently uncertain.
 The Company cannot determine with precision the ultimate amounts that it will pay to its contract holders or the timing of those payments.
 As such, at the acquisition date, the Company updated the assumptions described above to reflect current best estimates.

 Either a VOBA asset or an additional insurance liability was recorded to reflect the difference between the fair value of the liability and the amounts previously established.
 An additional insurance liability was established for the Company's lines of business related to structured settlement, SPIA, and certain BOLI policies.
-Such liability is reported in funds held under deposit contracts and is amortized over the policy period in proportion to the approximate consumption of losses included in the liability usually expressed in terms of insurance in-force or account value.
+Such liability is reported in funds held under deposit contracts and is amortized over the policy period in proportion to the approximate consumption of losses.
 Such amortization is recorded as a contra-expense in interest credited.